Spectral Exponential Sums on Hyperbolic Surfaces: Introduction

-Moreover, they observed that the bound~\eqref{Petridis-Risager} yields not only the best possible error term $O(X^{1/2+\epsilon})$ in the Prime Geodesic Theorem, but also the best error term ``on average'' for the hyperbolic lattice point problem.
-In the appendix of the paper of Petridis and Risager~\cite{PetridisRisager2017}, Laaksonen proved by the direct use of the Selberg trace formula that their conjecture~\eqref{Petridis-Risager} is true for a fixed $X > 1$ in the spectral-aspect.
-Notice that he worked with the sine kernel $\sum_{t_{j} \leqslant T} \cos(t_{j} \log X) = \Re \mathcal{S}(T, X)$ due to some technical cause.
-We discuss this cause in Remark~\ref{Laaksonen} detailedly, after the definition of normalized versions of $\mathcal{S}(T, X)$.
-We decipher the generalization of his result to other hyperbolic surfaces.
+Moreover, the bound~\eqref{Petridis-Risager} yields not only the best possible error term $O(X^{1/2+\epsilon})$ in the Prime Geodesic~Theorem, but also the best error term on average for the hyperbolic lattice point counting.
+In the appendix of~\cite{PetridisRisager2017}, Laaksonen has proven via the Selberg trace formula that the conjecture~\eqref{Petridis-Risager} is true for a fixed $X > 1$ in the spectral aspect.